 Manotick’s Olde Fashioned Christmas

-Saturday December 1 and Sunday December 2.
+Saturday December 7 and Sunday December 8.
 The Village is transformed into a Village of Yesteryear.
 There will be a Victorian Tea and Penny Sale, horse-drawn wagon rides, pictures with Santa, face painting, strolling carollers and more.
-I’m looking forward to the Sunset Carolling at Watson’s Mill!

 The Canadian Pacific Holiday Train hits the rails again in November, visiting over 150 communities.
-Since the program’s inception back in 1999, more than $6.4 million and over 2.6 million pounds of food has been collected in Canada and the United States.
+Since the program’s inception back in 1999, more than $7.4 million and over 3 million pounds of food has been collected in Canada and the United States.
 The goal of the Holiday Train is to collect food and money for local food banks and to raise awareness in the fight against hunger.
 At each event, the Holiday Train provides a box car stage, a line up of great musical talents and a corporate contribution to the local food bank.
 The community, in turn, is encouraged to donate food and funds, all of which stays in the community.
-Local stops include Merrickville and Smiths Falls on November 29 and then Trenton, Belleville and Brighton on November 30.
+Local stops include Merrickville, Smiths Falls and Perth (with Melanie Doane and Jim Cuddy!) on November 27 and then Trenton, Belleville and Brighton on November 28.
 Check this link for more details on the schedule.

 Alexandria Festival of Lights

-November 24 to January 5, 2013.
+November 30 to December 31, 2013 from 5 to 10 pm each night.
 This is a community event that not only brings forth colorful trees but unique and individual displays from businesses, schools, and local organizations.
 There is no entrance fee into the festival for either the exhibitors or the public.
 Events include wagon rides, pictures with Santa and a scavenger hunt, plus fireworks on New Year’s Eve.